-Those wishing to apply for the BCTC Postgraduate Diploma in Cognitive Therapy must meet one of the following criteria;
+Those wishing to apply for the BCTC Postgraduate Diploma in Cognitive Therapy must meet at least one of the following criteria;

-- A mental health background e.g. social work, mental health nurse, GP, psychiatry, HPC registered counselling or clinical psychologist
+- A mental health background e.g., social work, mental health nurse, GP, psychiatry, HCPC registered counselling or clinical psychologist

 - Graduate with excellence from the BCTC Certificate in CT Theory and Skills

 In Year One, CT Theory is taught 9am – 1pm and Skills from 1:30pm – 4:30pm one day each week.
 Briefly, trainees learn the basics of CBT and also how to work with anxiety disorders such as panic disorder, the phobias, post-traumatic stress disorder (i.e., symptoms which occur after a trauma), obsessive compulsive disorder, health anxiety, depression, grief, anger, low self esteem and ethical professional and legal issues.

 Each trainee is assigned a Study Advisor for both years of the course, usually a Graduate Study Advisor who has graduated with excellence.